-What it does: It shows you when your frame of choice is horizontal to the earth's surface.
+What it does: A standard level shows you when your frame of choice is horizontal to the earth’s surface.
 There is an air bubble inside each of the vials of liquid (there are three in the below picture), and when it is directly in the center (between the two lines) it indicates that you are indeed level.

-An example: This handy dandy tool is amazing to use when you're putting up a shelf.
-Just place it on top of any of your shelves in question, and you'll know immediately if your books will be sliding off or you're good to go!
+An example: This handy dandy tool is amazing to use when you’re putting up a shelf or hanging a gallery wall.
+Just place the level on top of any shelf or frame in question, and you’ll know immediately if your books will be sliding off or you’re good to go!

-Our recommendation: A Task Force Standard Level from Lowe's will definitely do the trick, and you can find them in a variety sizes depending on your project needs.
+Our recommendation: A Standard Level from any hardware store will definitely do the trick, and you can find them in a variety sizes depending on your project needs.

 Price range: $4 – $90

 What it does: Measures!
 There are quite a few different lengths that you can select from so make sure to choose one that will best fit your needs.

 An example: If most of the rooms in your home are 25 feet wide find a tape measure that will accommodate this length.
 Having an accurate measurement is a must for built-in shelves or for buying furniture and area rugs!